 - CPSC requires a formal affiliation agreement with each training program and each individual trainee.
 Those programs with which CPSC already has an affiliation agreement are listed on the individual internship pages.
-If you would like to receive training at CPSC and your program is not already affiliated with us, please contact Dr. Brass at email@example.com for more information.
+If you would like to receive training at CPSC and your program is not already affiliated with us, please contact Juancarlos Santisteban, LMFT, at email@example.com for more information.
 Please be aware that the affiliation process can take several weeks to accomplish.

 - Master’s student in Clinical Mental Health Counseling, Social Work, or Marriage & Family Therapy Program.
 Preference will be given to students from accredited programs (e.g., CACREP, APA, COAMFTE).

-- Must be registered in appropriate internship course and have approval of associated coordinator at the respective university.
+- Must be registered in an appropriate internship course and have the approval of the associated coordinator at the respective university.

 To learn more about discipline-specific aspects of our Master’s Internship program please visit the following pages:

-Criminal background check is required as a condition of internship appointment.
+A criminal background check is required as a condition of practicum/internship appointment.
 Background checks are conducted by the Weber State University Human Resources Department.
 Learn more about WSU's background check procedures.

 Applications accepted immediately; positions will remain open until filled.